 Glaucoma surgery is called for when eye medications and laser surgery are insufficient to control glaucoma progression.
 In Trabeculectomy, a new drainage channel is created in the eye.
 In Aqueous shunt or Seton procedures, a small plastic tube drains fluid from the front of eye to lower eye pressure and is usually reserved for eyes at high risk for failure with trabeculectomy.

 The goal of glaucoma surgery is to reduce damage to the optic nerve by lowering the pressure inside the eye.
-Micro-Invasive Glaucoma Surgery, or MIGS, achieves this using microscopic instruments to make very small incisions in the eye.
+The micro-invasive Glaucoma Surgery, or MIGS surgery, done at our Stuart and Port St. Lucie clinics achieve this using microscopic instruments to make very small incisions in the eye.
 We use VISCO 360. iStent & MicroPulse at EFEI.